Work beginning on I-64 Donald M. Legg Memorial Bridge project

 CHARLESTON — This holiday season, motorists traveling between Charleston and Huntington can expect to see work on the Roads To Prosperity project on the I-64 Nitro/St. Albans bridge (Donald M. Legg Memorial Bridge).

-On Dec.
-21-23 and Dec.
-28-30, crews with the design-build contractor Brayman-Trumbull will be clearing vegetation in preparation for future work, installing erosion and sediment control measures, and creating access points to future work areas.
+Beginning Dec.
+21-23 and continuing Dec.
+28-30, crews with the design-build contractor Brayman-Trumbull are clearing vegetation in preparation for future work, installing erosion and sediment control measures, and creating access points to future work areas.
 The majority of this work will be behind I-64 guardrails, creating minimal impacts to traffic, but drivers should be aware of people working in the area.

 “This project is much needed, but we would not have had the funding to begin work now without Governor Justice’s Roads To Prosperity program,” said Jimmy Wriston, Deputy Secretary of Transportation, in a release.
 “The project will alleviate the bottleneck in traffic that often occurs on that bridge, with traffic merging from both Nitro and St. Albans at either end onto an already busy interstate.